law-employment-at-will

 be bound not to terminate the employee except under clearly specified circumstances.

-County, 965 S.W.2d at 502.
-To determine if particular oral statements manifest the required intent, courts
+Montgomery County, 965 S.W.2d at 502.
+To determine if particular oral statements manifest the required intent,

-consider both the context in which the statements were made and the language employed.
-See El Expreso, Inc. v.
+courts consider both the context in which the statements were made and the language employed.
+See El

-with applicable safety regulations were legally and factually sufficient to modify the employee's at-will status);
+the company comply with applicable safety regulations were legally and factually sufficient to modify the

 General comments that an employee will not be discharged as long as his work is

+status.
 Montgomery County, 965 S.W.2d at 502.
-Similarly, statements that an employee will be discharged only for "good
+Similarly, statements that an employee will be discharged

-reason" or "good cause" do not manifest such an intent when there is no agreement on what those terms
+only for "good reason" or "good cause" do not manifest such an intent when there is no agreement on what

-encompass.
+those terms encompass.
 Id.
-An employee who has no formal agreement with his employer cannot construct one out of
+An employee who has no formal agreement with his employer cannot construct one

-indefinite comments, encouragements, or assurances.
+out of indefinite comments, encouragements, or assurances.
 Id.
-Without such an agreement, the employee cannot
+Without such an agreement, the employee

 Montgomery County,